KalicoCrew/kalico/docs/FAQ.md

 and waste filament: just run some high-speed moves in between the `GET_POSITION` commands.

+!!! note
-Note that endstop switches themselves tend to trigger at slightly different positions, so a difference of a couple of microsteps is likely the result of endstop inaccuracies.
+    Endstop switches themselves tend to trigger at slightly different positions, so a difference of a couple of microsteps is likely the result of endstop inaccuracies.
 A stepper motor itself can only lose steps in increments of 4 full steps.
 (So, if one is using 16 microsteps, then a lost step on the stepper would result in the "mcu:" step counter being off by a multiple of 64 microsteps.)

 ## Why does Klipper report errors?
 I lost my print!